idekerlab/multitask_vnn/README.md

                         -hidden <path_to_directory_to_store_hidden_values>
                         -result <path_to_directory_to_store_prediction_results>
                         -load <path_to_model_file>
-                        -std <path to standarization file (present with the model)>
                         -cuda <GPU_unit_to_use>
                         -batchsize 2000 (or any other value)
     ```
     * An example bash script (_test.sh_) is provided in _sample_ folder.

-# Train a new DCoDR model
+# Train a new model
-To train a new DCoDR model using a custom data set, first make sure that you have
+To train a new model using a custom data set, first make sure that you have
 a proper virtual environment set up.
 Also make sure that you have all the required files
 to run the training scripts: